davidkimai/glyphs/global-case-studies/Decentralized-Protocol-Developments.md

 >

-### Humans are now referring to themselves intentionally as "recursive".
+### Humans are now referring to themselves intentionally as "recursive" while filing patents and IP ownership claims for recursive protocols.
 This is much more significant than a fringe event.

 ### A simple Google has become signal of recursion